Restoring Heisenberg scaling in time via autonomous quantum error correction: Application of AutoQEC to metrology

+{Combining Eqs.~\eqref{qfidifference} and \eqref{qfiinequality2} then yields Eq.~\eqref{eqtheorem}.
+Finally, we emphasize that the final CPTP map $\tilde{\mathcal{P}}_{\mathrm{E}}$ is not required to restore HS.
+Indeed, by the data-processing inequality in Eq.~\eqref{qfiinequality2}, any such CPTP map does not increase the QFI.
+Therefore, it is unnecessary to apply $\tilde{\mathcal{P}}_{\mathrm{E}}$ to restore HS by the AutoQEC scheme.}

+{We highlight several important aspects of Theorem \ref{theorem1}.
+First, our code does not require any noiseless ancilla.
+Second, the error scales as $\epsilon = O(\kappa T / R^{c})$, implying that increasing the AutoQEC order $c$ enables a fixed target accuracy $\epsilon$ to be achieved with a smaller engineered dissipation strength $R$.
+This is particularly advantageous in practical regimes where achieving large $R$ is subject to stringent constraints.
+At the same time, it is important to emphasize that achieving higher-order AutoQEC generally requires a more intricate recovery structure; in the canonical construction, this manifests as an increased number of recovery Lindblad operators $\hat{L}^{[n]}_{\mathrm{E},i_{n}}$, as indicated by Eq. \eqref{engineereddissi} [see SM Sec.
+S5 for details].
+However, rather than constituting a limitation, this reflects a favorable and systematic trade-off: higher-order AutoQEC reduces the required dissipation strength while affording additional flexibility in the recovery design.
+This interplay between dissipation resources and recovery complexity provides a practical pathway toward efficient implementations.}

-We highlight several aspects of Theorem \ref{theorem1}.
-First, our code does not require any noiseless ancilla, and the error scales as $\epsilon=O(\kappa T / R^{c})$, indicating that higher-AutoQEC order $c$ allows for smaller values of $R$ to achieve the given error $\epsilon$, which facilitates the practical implementation of AutoQEC, as outlined in the Introduction.
-Second, identifying $(\vb*{p}_{i}$, $\vb*{p}_{j})$, which corresponds to constructing an AutoQEC code tailored for metrology, reduces to solving a constrained linear equation, a task that can be efficiently performed using \textit{linear programming} methods [see SM Sec.
-2].
-Third, if our sufficient condition is satisfied, HNLS condition which is the necessary and sufficient condition for ideal QEC to fully restore HS \cite{qec-zhou2018achieving}, is automatically satisfied.
+Third, identifying $(\vb*{p}_{i}$, $\vb*{p}_{j})$, which corresponds to constructing an AutoQEC code tailored for metrology, reduces reduces to solving a constrained linear feasibility problem. {This can be addressed in a systematic manner using \textit{linear programming} methods, and can be efficiently performed particularly for modest system sizes [see SM Sec.
+S2].} Third, if our sufficient condition is satisfied, HNLS condition which is the necessary and sufficient condition for ideal QEC to fully restore HS \cite{qec-zhou2018achieving}, is automatically satisfied [see SM Sec.
+S1].
 This follows from the fact that the code defined in Eq. \eqref{codewords1} satisfies the Knill-Laflamme condition and ensures $\hat{\Pi}_{\mathcal{C}}\hat{H}\hat{\Pi}_{\mathcal{C}} \neq h\hat{\Pi}_{\mathcal{C}}$ where $h$ is a constant, which implies that HNLS is satisfied \cite{qec-zhou2018achieving, HNLS}.